 2 teaspoons olive oil

 Preheat oven to 375F.
 On a baking sheet, toss together the cauliflower, garlic slices, bacon and olive oil.
-Roast for 20 minutes until bacon is crisp and cauliflower is cooked through.
-Season with salt and pepper to taste.
+Roast for 20-25 minutes until bacon is crisp and cauliflower is cooked through.
+Season with the roasted cauliflower with salt and pepper to taste.